All Episodes

 That's where their family was.

-And they didn't want the Taliban and Al Qaeda to hurt their family.
+And they didn't want the Taliban and Al-Qaeda to hurt their family.

 Different investment and mindset and will, right?

-I mean, it was a national organization that completely excluded the idea of regionalism.
+The Afghan National Police and the Afghan National Military, I mean, it was a national organization that completely excluded the idea of regionalism.

 They weren't invested to stay there.

-That's why AWAL uh rates were so high.
+That's why AWOL rates were so high.

 They would literally stop fighting because they didn't want to shoot other Muslims.